oscdoctest/Qi-Docs/docs/Overview.rst

 You use streams to hold data of a predefined type.
 To create a QiStream the Id and TypeId of the stream must be defined.
-Optionally, you can also define a Name, Description, and BehaviorID.
+Optionally, you can also define a Name, Description, and BehaviorId.

 The following example creates a QiStream with an Id of ‘MyFistStream’ of type ‘mySimpleType’: